 Peter is the Chairman of the Innovation Centre Sunshine Coast, The Wetlands and Grasslands Foundation, and Deputy Chairman of Suncare Community Services Ltd.

 He’s a Non-Executive Director of the Emergency Medicine Foundation Ltd and Chairman of the Advisory Board, Medical Engineering Research Facility, QUT.
-He’s an Adjunct Professor of QUT’s School of Chemistry, Physics and Mechanical Engineering, and the Commercialisation Strategy Advisor to the University of the Sunshine Coast.
+He’s an Adjunct Professor of QUT’s Science and Engineering Faculty, and the Commercialisation Strategy Advisor to the University of the Sunshine Coast.

 Professor Molly Jahn